KristijanIvancic/Rebel-Sum/welcome_to_my_mathematical_redemption.md

 Luckily, you don't need "clicks" to pass standardized tests.
 Tests are based on solving problems.
 And problems always have a specific set of steps to reach a solution.
 As long as I knew the steps, I could stay afloat.

-But there was discomfort, guilt, and shame that became my regular companions.
+But discomfort, guilt, and shame soon became my regular companions.
 I wasn't _actually_ doing math anymore, I was just pretending.
-What used to be positive friction and joy of overcoming challenges, became a thorny part of my brain where I refused to go.
+What used to be positive friction and the joy of overcoming challenges became a thorny part of my brain where I refused to go.

 Since math _used to_ come easily to me, I couldn't handle it being a struggle and having to work for my insights.
-By the time I hit Uni, my work ethic was waaay behind my peers and I got distracted by the access to the amazing student social life.
+By the time I hit Uni, my work ethic was waaay lower than my peers and I got distracted by the amazing student social life.

-I left my math intuition behind, and I regret it deeply.
+I left my math intuition behind and I regret it deeply.
 I wasted so much time and _potential_!
-But I don't need the University anymore.
+Thankfully, I don't need the University anymore.
 All the resources I could ever need are available online.
 And I am determined to redeem myself as a mathematician.

 For this purpose, I am going to pretend to go through an undergrad degree in pure math.
 I want to think like a mathematician.
 I will read books, watch courses and solve problems.
 I will write about my journey and invite others to join me in study groups.

 ## But Why, You Nerd?

 I work as a machine learning (ML) engineer.
-I use math every day to teach machines how to do things that are easy for humans, but hard for computers.
+I use math every day to teach machines how to do things that are easy for humans but hard for computers.
 If I want to thrive and excel in my work, I have to read scientific papers on ML.

 Implementing the insights from these papers is applied math, following standard steps.
 Not easy, but doable.
 What's out of reach though, is how the researchers arrived at those insights.
 If it's written without a lot of mystery and jargon, I can follow their logic.